nautobot/nautobot-app-welcome-wizard/docs/user/app_getting_started.md

 Log in to Nautobot and you will be guided through Banners on the top of the pages.

-You can also begin by selecting `APPS -> Welcome Wizard Dashboard` from the left sidebar (or navigating to `/plugins/welcome_wizard/dashboard/`) on your Nautobot instance to view the Welcome Wizard dashboard:
+You can also begin by selecting `Plugins -> Nautobot Welcome Wizard -> Welcome Wizard` from the left sidebar (or navigating to `/plugins/welcome_wizard/`) on your Nautobot instance to view the Welcome Wizard dashboard:

 ![Welcome Wizard Dashboard](../images/welcome_wizard_light.png#only-light){ .on-glb }
 ![Welcome Wizard Dashboard](../images/welcome_wizard_dark.png#only-dark){ .on-glb }